karanimaan/Note-taking-app/README.md

 pip install -U pyinstaller
 ```

-Open terminal and navigate to the directory where quick-note.py file is located, then build the app with the following command:
+Open terminal and navigate to the directory where *quick-note.py* file is located, then build the app with the following command:

 ```
-pyinstaller --onefile quick-note.py
+pyinstaller quick-note.py
 ```

-The bundled application should now be available in the dist folder.
+The bundled application should now be available in the _dist_ folder.

 Have a look at https://pyinstaller.org/ for more information.